jetify-com/devbox/examples/stacks/django/README.md

 ### Setting up the Database

-The Django example uses a Postgres database.
+The Django example uses a database.
 To set up the database, we will first create a new PostgreSQL database cluster, create the `todo_db` and user, and run the Django migrations.

 1. Initialize your Postgres database cluster with `devbox run initdb`.